docker/docs/docker-store/certify-images.md

 ### Prerequisites

 Your Docker EE installation must be running on the server used to verify your submissions.
-For entitlement to a specific [Docker Enterprise Edition](https://store.docker.com/editions/enterprise/docker-ee-trial).
+If necessary, request entitlement to a specific [Docker Enterprise Edition](https://store.docker.com/editions/enterprise/docker-ee-trial).

 - Docker EE (on the server for verifying submissions)
 - git client